naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This option allows you to specify a host event handler command that is to be run for every host state change.
+This option allows you to specify a host event handler command that is to be run for every host state change.

 The global event handler is executed immediately prior to the event handler that you have optionally specified in each host definition.

 The <i>command</i> argument is the short name of a command that you define in your <a href="configobject.html">object configuration file</a>.

 The maximum amount of time that this command can run is controlled by the <a href="#event_handler_timeout">event_handler_timeout</a> option.

-More information on event handlers can be found <a href="eventhandlers.html">here</a>.</p>
+More information on event handlers can be found <a href="eventhandlers.html">here</a>.

 <a name="global_service_event_handler"></a>
 #### Global Service Event Handler Option